 The CR-V's interior is less futuristic and more elegant than that of other recent Honda vehicles.
 The dashboard flows downwards from either side to the center stack, which features a simple layout with relatively few buttons.
 A large center console storage bin provides enough space to stow a full-size purse, while the 37.2 cubic-foot-trunk aft of the rear seats provides enough room to swallow truly bulky items.
 The rear seats are 60/40 split folding units that can be folded to increase carrying capacity to a cavernous 70.9 inches.

-Powering Honda's little 'ute is a 2.4-liter inline-four that boasts decreased friction and improved breathing than the unit used in the previous CR-V. These changes help the engine to produce 185 horsepower and 163 lb-ft of torque.
-Working together with a five-speed automatic transmission, the motor returns 23 mpg in the city and 31 on the highway with the standard front wheel-drive configuration.
-Opt for the traction-enhancing all-wheel-drive system and fuel economy decreases slightly to 22/30 mpg.
+Powering Honda's little 'ute is a 2.4-liter four-cylinder engine that makes 185 horsepower and 181 lb-ft. of torque.
+Linked to a continuously variable transmission (CVT), the four-banger returns 27 mpg in the city and 34 mpg on the highway with the standard front wheel-drive configuration.
+Opt for the traction-enhancing all-wheel-drive system and fuel economy decreases slightly to 26/33 mpg.

 Trim Level Breakdown

-The CR-V is available in LX, EX and EX-L models.
+The CR-V is available in four trim levels: LX, EX, EX-L, Touring.

-Options for the CR-V EX-L include the Honda Satellite-Linked Navigation System with Voice Recognition and FM Traffic, or a DVD Rear Entertainment System (not available with Navigation).
-All-wheel-drive is an available feature on every model, regardless of trim level.
+Options for the CR-V EX-L include the Honda Satellite-Linked Navigation System with Voice Recognition and FM Traffic and a DVD Rear Entertainment System (not available with Navigation).
+All-wheel-drive is an available feature on every model regardless of trim level.